Abclab123/HW3a/README.md

 conda install -c conda-forge ghostscript pip install -r requirements.txt
 ```
+## How to excute

+python3 -m streamlit run ./main.py
 ## Target

 Create an artificial intelligence that searches in which table in the given pdf files has the desired information.